Manassas equals history. And here, it all begins with the railroad.

 Confederate General P. G. T. Beauregard and Union General Irwin McDowell used nearby Liberia House (about a mile from the railroad junction) as headquarters in 1861 and 1862, respectively.
 Presidents Jefferson Davis and Abraham Lincoln visited their army's generals during their commands at Liberia, a City-owned park.

-Our Farmers Market was voted as one of the best in the area by Prince William Living magazine!
-With 100+ vendors, shoppers can chose fresh produce, flowers, foods, and a
+Go with a winner!
+Our Farmers Market has been voted as one of the best in the area by Prince William Living magazine.
+Shop from 100+ vendors, April 11-Nov.
+21,